Eulogies & Obituaries

 Sometimes the grief in the room is very heavy.
 If your first joke doesn't get a laugh, don't "push" it.
 Simply transition into the "heart" of the story using the Bridge Technique.
 The audience will still appreciate the lightness, even if they aren't ready to laugh out loud.

-Need help with the next steps?
+Want more help with the eulogy?

 Informational Purposes Only

 This article is for informational purposes only and does not constitute legal, medical, or financial advice.
 Laws, costs, and requirements vary by location and individual circumstances.
-Always consult with qualified legal, medical, or financial professionals for advice specific to your situation.
+Always consult a qualified legal, medical, or financial professional for advice specific to your situation.

 View full profile →

-Check out our free planning tools to put what you learned into action.
+Explore our free-to-use planning tools to put what you learned into action.

 Related Articles